Collaborne/widget-sample/README.md

 * Open the widget to the general public, expecting many opportunities to be created (more than 5 opportunities posted per seconds in average)

 ## FAQ

-### Q: How can I show a themes selector?

-NEXT doesn't allow to query for themes via the integration API for security reasons.

-You can create a static theme selector by looking up the theme IDs in the NEXT application (e.g. from browser URL) and then build a selector in your application accordingly.

 ### Q: Can users end up with multiple NEXT accounts?